kobo/groovyserv/sources/readme_en.txt

     It's used by Groovy.
 Generally, it has been already set through installing Groovy.

-  GROOVY_HOME (on Linux or Mac OS X: optional, on Windows: required)
+  GROOVY_HOME (optional)
     It's used to specify groovy command path.
-On Linux or Mac OS X, if you've set groovy command into PATH environment variable, you don't need it.
+    If you've set groovy command into PATH environment variable, GroovyServ can find groovy command via PATH, so you don't have to set GROOVY_HOME.

+  A path of a groovy command in PATH (optional)
+    It's used to specify groovy command path.
+    If you've set GROOVY_HOME environment variable, GroovyServ uses it in order to find a groovy command, so you don't have to set the groovy command path to PATH.

   GROOVYSERVER_PORT (optional)
     It's used to specify the port number for server or client.